Synchronization by noise for stochastic differential equations driven by fractional Brownian motion

-\paragraph{Structure of the paper} In Section \ref{sec:p} we collect basic concepts from stochastic dynamical systems introduced in \cite{Hai05}, invariant measures, fractional Brownian motion, random dynamical systems and attractors which are used to define (weak) synchronization.~Moreover, we state some results established in~\cite{BNGH25} on the generation of an RDS given an SDS.~In Section \ref{sec:3} we thoroughly discuss the concepts of invariant measures and attractors for RDS.
+\paragraph{Structure of the paper} In Section \ref{sec:p} we collect basic concepts from stochastic dynamical systems introduced in \cite{Hai05}, invariant measures, fractional Brownian motion, random dynamical systems and attractors which are used to define (weak) synchronization.~Moreover, we state some results established in~\cite{BNGH26} on the generation of an RDS given an SDS.~In Section \ref{sec:3} we thoroughly discuss the concepts of invariant measures and attractors for RDS.
 A particular interest is given by the support of the disintegrated invariant measure of a stochastic dynamical system constructed in Lemma \ref{RAND_MEASURE} provided that the top Lyapunov exponent of the underlying system is negative.
 For Markovian systems, it is known that the corresponding measure is atomic, see \cite[Lemma 2.19]{FGS17}.
 We establish in Proposition \ref{descrte} an analogue result using a stable manifold theorem.
-Furthermore, we introduce in Subsection \ref{RAAT} a concept of a random attractors for non-Markovian systems, which we call P-attractor.
+Furthermore, we introduce in Subsection \ref{RAAT} a concept of a random attractor for non-Markovian systems, which we call P-attractor.
 This depends only on the past of the noise and is motivated by the theory of SDS which filter out the future of the noise.
 In Theorem \ref{ATTRRP} we provide the existence of such an attractor for the RDS generated by \eqref{sde:intro}.
 Section \ref{sec:main} contains the main result on synchronization by noise for \eqref{sde:intro}.
 Since in the Markovian case, there exists a one-to-one correspondence between invariant measures of RDS and pullback attractors \cite{CF94}, we investigate such questions for the disintegrated measure of the SDS and the P-attractor.